 You will need:

-Bachelor's degree with a minimum of 5-7 years' experience or equivalent combination, with a wide variety of acceptable fields; work experience and knowledge about information technology projects is required; a broad background in business management concepts is required.
-Minimum 5-7 years of managing information technology projects.
+Bachelor's degree with a minimum of 3 - 5 years' experience or equivalent combination, with a wide variety with a wide variety of acceptable fields.
+Minimum 3-5 years of managing custom website and/or web application projects.

-Experience utilizing a structured project management methodology and formal tools/approaches, including agile, is required.
+Experience utilizing project management methodology and formal tools/approaches, including agile, is required.

-Experience with standard computer productivity tools, and with project management tools is required.
+Experience with standard computer productivity tools is required.

-This position requires excellent leadership, interpersonal, written and oral communication skills.
+This position requires strong leadership, interpersonal, written and oral communication skills.
 These include facilitation, conflict management, change management, negotiation, and team-building.
-Qualified candidates will need to have demonstrated consensus building and relationship management skills to navigate Cornell's decentralized, consensus-based culture.
 Strong analytical and problem solving skills and experience in budgeting and estimating are required.

 Proven record of establishing credibility rapidly to enable them to effectively establish critical relationships with Directors, Managers, and Project Team Members from various parts of the organization.